NetApp/harvest/docs/plugins.md

 Please note that the ChangeLog plugin requires the `uuid` label, which is unique, to be collected by the template.
 Without the `uuid` label, the plugin will not function.

 The ChangeLog feature only detects changes when Harvest is up and running.
 It does not detect changes that occur when Harvest is down.
-Additionally, the plugin does not detect changes in metric values.
+Additionally, the plugin does not detect changes in metric values by default, but it can be configured to do so.

 ## Enabling the Plugin